claudijo/react-2d-canvas/README.md

 React 2D Canvas was created with simple 2D canvas games in mind, with focus on resource efficiency and the ease of development that React offers.

+Note that React 2D Canvas is a minimalistic framework that focuses on drawing shapes, consequently features such as audio and animation are not included.
+Users of React 2D Canvas are encoraged to incorporate suitable libraries to add auxiliary functionality (eg. [react spring](https://react-spring.io/)) or roll your their own custom solutions.

 ## Table of Content

 * [Example Usage](#example-usage)